Ignorance is not

 Any time I have tried to

-talk with people about any of the 38 issues listed above, the most I get is
+talk with people about any of the 8 topics listed above, the most I get is sure

-sure it is important, but we have more pressing issues at the moment, so let us
+it is important, but we have more pressing issues at the moment, so let us move

 The fact is, the public is